TL; DR: Create Personas with the Help of the Engineers

 This part of the Lean User Tests series focuses on selecting and inviting interviewees: Who is a suitable candidate, how to invite them and why you will need replacement candidates.

 You should now be around three to four weeks away from your next—or first—user test.
-If anything is impeding you from reaching that goal, please do not hesitate to contact me by commenting this post, and I will gladly help you.
+If anything is impeding you from reaching that goal, please do not hesitate to contact me by commenting on this post, and I will gladly help you.